 Intragastric (Stomach) Balloon Weight Loss Procedure

-Dr. Joe Cribbins and Dr. Steve Hamn are bariatric (weight loss) surgeons located in Plano, Texas who have been providing the ORBERA™ intragastric (stomach) balloon weight loss procedure since the Federal Drug Administration (FDA) approval in the United States.
+Dr. Joe Cribbins is a bariatric (weight loss) surgeon located in Plano, Texas who has been providing the ORBERA™ intragastric (stomach) balloon weight loss procedure since the Federal Drug Administration (FDA) approval in the United States.
 The following clinical indications and contraindications were taken from intragastric (stomach) balloon devices previously approved and currently being used in other countries.

 Intragastric balloon procedure is an innovative weight loss procedure which involves placing a soft, deflated, silicone balloon placed inside the patient’s stomach through the use of an endoscope.
 Placement of an intragastric balloon is a non-surgical, minimally invasive procedure that is performed on an outpatient basis.
 The balloon placement takes only about 20-30 minutes and requires minimal recovery time.
 The intragastric balloon is approved for use in in the United States, Canada, Mexico, Australia, India and several European and South American countries.

 Once the intragastric balloon is endoscopically inserted, the empty balloon is filled with sterile saline.
 The balloon takes up space in the patient’s stomach, limiting food intake and reducing feelings of hunger.
 The intragastric balloon remains in place for 6 months, during which time the patient should participate in a behavior modification program and a medically supervised diet.
 After 6 months, the balloon is removed during another short endoscopic procedure.

 The Intragastric Balloon Procedure is ideally suited for patients who:

 - Have a BMI of over 27.

 - Have been unable to achieve their weight loss goals through diet and exercise.